Zhou dynasty declines | Warring States Period begins | Warring states | Shihuangdi's rule and beginning of

 Warring States, 245 to 235 BCE

-After more than two hundred years of rule, the Zhou dynasty began to decline in power.
+In the 700s BCE the Zhou Dynasty began to decline in power.
 According to legend, a Zhou emperor named You Wang appointed the son of his concubine as his heir, rather than the son of his wife.
 This angered the queen, and she and her father allied themselves with a nearby nomadic tribe called the Chuanrong.
 You Wang is described as having wasted his energies on pleasures and as having neglected the defense of his realm.
 In 771 BCE, Chuanrong tribesmen overran the Zhou capital (in the Wei Valley near what in the coming centuries would be the city of Xianyang).
 They killed the emperor, and then with friendly wishes they sent the queen, her father and the queen's son away to a new capital, Luoyang, and the queen's son become the next Zhou emperor.

 Local lords across the Zhou empire responded to the Chuanrong victory over You Wang by making themselves powers in their own right, and the new Zhou emperor and his successors were unable to recover their power over these local lords.
 The new Zhou emperors lost the revenues that previous Zhou emperors had received from the provinces, and they survived on the taxes they received from those who worked their personal, nearby lands.
 The Zhou emperors continued to issue edicts and to conduct religious ceremonies that according to custom they alone were allowed to perform.
 They also maintained at their court numerous officials and many priests, but they now ruled the Zhou empire in name only.